ash-developer/react-redux-seed/README.md

 React redux seed
 ================
+Base project to start developing with react and redux.
 Project includes pre installed most popular packages for developing with react.

 ## Requirements
 **node.js and npm**